monopole/volley/README.md

 ### Define a common network, e.g.

 * Open a wifi access point on a phone.
-* Connect all devices to it - they should get ip numbers like `192.168.*.*`
+* Connect your laptop and all devices to it - they should get ip numbers like `192.168.*.*`
 * __Drop firewall__ on your laptop, e.g. on linux
   try [this script](https://github.com/monopole/croupier/blob/master/nofw.sh).